Elaine Chao: Family

 Elaine Chao and her father James S. C. Chao met Taiwanese President Tsai Ing-wen at the Presidential Office in Taipei, Taiwan, in 2016.

 Chao has five younger sisters, including Angela, former CEO of the Foremost Group.
-In February 2024, Angela died after backing her car into a pond.
+Angela died in February 2024.

 Chao's sister Grace is married to Gordon Hartogensis who served as director of the Pension Benefit Guaranty Corporation (PBGC), a part of the Labor Department, in May 2019.
 Hartogensis co-founded forecasting-software company Petrolsoft in 1989, which was purchased for $60 million by Aspen Technology in 2000.
 He founded and led application software company Auric Technology LLC until it was sold to a company based in Mexico in 2011 and then helped govern the Hartogensis Family Trust.

 In April 2008, Chao's father gave Chao and McConnell between $5 million and $25 million.

 In 2012, the Chao family donated $40 million to Harvard Business School for scholarships to students of Chinese heritage and for the Ruth Mulan Chu Chao Center, an executive education building named for Chao's late mother.
 It is the first Harvard Business School building named after a woman and the first building named after an American of Asian ancestry.
 Ruth Mulan Chu Chao returned to school at age 51 to earn a master's degree in Asian literature and history from St. John's University in the Queens borough of New York City.

-Elaine Chao along with the Chao family are Christians.
+Elaine Chao, along with the Chao family, is Christian.